danielbodnar/awesome-stars/BY-LANG.md

 - [danielbodnar/snipp.in](https://github.com/danielbodnar/snipp.in) - Fast, Light-weight, Notes, Snippet manager and code editor directly inside your browser
 - [pulsardev/vue-tour](https://github.com/pulsardev/vue-tour) - Vue Tour is a lightweight, simple and customizable guided tour plugin for use with Vue.js.
 It provides a quick and easy way to guide your users through your application.
 - [radix-vue/shadcn-vue](https://github.com/radix-vue/shadcn-vue) - Vue port of shadcn-ui
 - [compiiile/compiiile](https://github.com/compiiile/compiiile) - The most convenient way to render and deploy a folder containing markdown files.
 Previewing and searching markdown files has never been that easy.
+Your alternative to Notion and Obsidian.
 - [vuejs/create-vue](https://github.com/vuejs/create-vue) - 🛠️ The recommended way to start a Vite-powered Vue project
 - [unjs/undocs](https://github.com/unjs/undocs) - Minimal Documentation theme and CLI for shared usage across UnJS projects.
 - [nuxt-ui-pro/saas](https://github.com/nuxt-ui-pro/saas) - A SaaS template made with Nuxt UI Pro.